zhaveriane/shs2017/coding_basics.md

 ### Variables

-Vaiables are symbols that can hold values.
+Variables are symbols that can hold values.
 Think of them as a box that you can put things in.
 We use an equal sign = to assign values to a variable.
 For example, take a look at the following code:

 ```c++
 int a = 5;